Why does my cat headbutt me?

 If you’ve got a cat that loves lots of affection, you’ve probably found yourself on the receiving end of a lovely, soft… headbutt.
 You might have been left wondering why did your cat headbutt you?
 And if your cat should be doing this?
 We’ve got a few answers for you here at Argos Pet Insurance!

 A cat headbutt, also known as ‘bunting’, is when a cat uses their head to make contact with you.
 Usually, they will tap their head against you and rub their cheek along whatever body part they’re near.
-You’ve probably seen your cat headbutt objects like walls, chairs and furniture too.
+Its likely you have also seen your cat headbutt objects like walls, chairs and furniture too.

 Cats headbutt to create a colony scent, as they have scent glands all over their bodies, which they use to leave their mark on objects, including their humans.
 The scent is mainly used for bonding as well as socialising, but if you notice your cat headbutt you, then turn their head to their side or tuck it down, it’s likely that they’re looking for attention.
 A cat headbutt is a great sign, it shows that your cat trusts you enough to be up close and personal with you.